ErnestsEida/nasm-libs/README.md

 # nasm-libs
-Repository for storing libraries that ease work for nasm Assembly programming
+Repository for storing libraries that ease work for nasm Assembly programming , and essentially for further work.